Nikon D850 Comparison Review

 Nikon mentions a shutter rating of 200 000 actuations for the D850.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the D850 over, say, three years, one would have to take about 200 pictures each and every day.

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D850 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D850 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Do I need to purchase an external camera trigger to shoot time-lapse sequences?

 No, the Nikon D850 has an intervalometer built-in, so that low frequency shooting (for example, flower blooming, sunset, moon rise) can be undertaken without the need to purchase a separate external intervalometer and related software.

 What is the fastest shutter speed that can be used with flash?

 The D850's flash sync speed is 1/250 sec.